agenthubdev/agenthub_operators/docs/__init__.md

 ### WebsiteScraper

-Scrapes the contents from a given urk
+Scrapes the contents from a given url

 ### FileReader